Trial to Model Primary, Secondary, and Tertiary Dengue Using a Monovalent Vaccine

 Background:

 Dengue is a disease caused by a virus transmitted by mosquitoes in tropical and subtropical regions.
 Dengue is a leading cause of hospital stays and death in parts of Asia and Latin America, and outbreaks have occurred in the US.
-Currently, only one vaccine is licensed for dengue, but it only protects people who have had dengue before.
-In people who have never had dengue, that vaccine increases the risk of severe disease.
+Currently, dengue vaccines are limited and do not protect all people equally.
+One vaccine actually increased the risk of severe disease in some people and was taken off the market.
 Better vaccines are needed.

 Objectives: